EdvinFlodstrom/Quiz/FrågesportNetFramework/readme.md

 This has all been a lesson on many levels, but I'm mainly just glad to have this part finished.
 I'd rather not spend next Christmas trying not to lose my mind over APIs and SQL servers/databases/tables.
-I need rest now, enough REST.
+I need some rest now, enough REST.
 * https://learn.microsoft.com/en-us/sql/relational-databases/databases/create-a-database?view=sql-server-ver16
 * https://www.youtube.com/watch?v=PPFyoXA_FC0
 * https://www.microsoft.com/en-us/sql-server/sql-server-downloads